fetimo/leif/README.md

 ## Requirements and limitations

-* UK only
+* UK only (excluding Northern Ireland)
 * macOS 12+
-* only tested on a MacBook Pro
+* only tested on MacBook Pros
-* currently no binary exists, you'll have to build from source

 ## Work remaining

 I need to refactor the code to work with older macOS versions (and see how feasible it is).
-I want to add a forecasting feature or warning system if you're charging at a high impact time